 A view of the Pai Canyon during sunset

-I’ve put together my top recommendations based on my trip, including some must-visit spots, hidden gems, and extra tips for getting the most out of your time in the Land of Smiles.
+I’ve put together my top recommendations based on my trip, including some must-visit spots, hidden gems, and extra tips for getting the most out of your time in the land of smiles.

 Bangkok – The Bustling Capital